bdpetersen13/Swift-Projects/Triv-Master/README.md

 There is still much to be done with this project, and it's far from completion.
 The following steps of the project I intend to implement are as follows:

-1. Move three result views into one view that changes based on the final score
+:white_check_mark: 1. ~~Move three result views into one view that changes based on the final score~~

 2. Change the trophy image to reflect the user's final score